regev123/Shortify/README.md

 ### Microservices Architecture

-The application is built as a **Maven multi-module project** with three modules:
+The application is built as a **Maven multi-module project** with four modules:

 ```
 ┌─────────────────────────────────────────────────────────────┐